Lucas Longoni: Biography

 Born in Argentina with Italian descent, Longoni moved back to Italy to start his senior career.
-Longoni had played for 3 clubs in 2006–07 Serie D. In 2007–08 season he moved to Eccellenza club Aosta Valley.
-His goal scoring ability also made him earned a fully professional contract in 2008–09 Lega Pro Prima Divisione.
-However Longoni only played 4 times for Arezzo in the third highest level of Italian football.
+Longoni had played for 3 clubs in 2006–07 Serie D. In the 2007–08 season, he moved to Eccellenza club Aosta Valley.
+His goal scoring ability also made him earn a fully professional contract in 2008–09 Lega Pro Prima Divisione.
+However, Longoni only played 4 times for Arezzo in the third highest level of Italian football.

-In 2009 Longoni moved down one level to 2009–10 Lega Pro Seconda Divisione club Catanzaro.
-Longoni once again found his goal scoring shoes.
+In 2009, Longoni moved down one level to 2009–10 Lega Pro Seconda Divisione club Catanzaro.
+Longoni once again found his goal-scoring shoes.
 He was the joint-second team scorer (14 goals along with Antonio Montella) behind Manolo Mosciaro (17 goals).
-In 2010, he moved to Triestina of 2010–11 Serie B on a free transfer (However the club also paid Rexam Kft, a Hungarian company, for €450,000).
-The club had deep financial crisis but Longoni neither a good signing.
+In 2010, he moved to Triestina of 2010–11 Serie B on a free transfer (However, the club also paid Rexam Kft, a Hungarian company, for €450,000).
+The club had a deep financial crisis, but Longoni was neither a good signing.
 Longoni only played 16 times without a goal.
-Triestina relegated at the end of season.
+Triestina was relegated at the end of the season.

-In 2011 Longoni left for fellow third-tier club Siracusa.
-Longoni scored 7 goals in his second season in the third-tier.
-However, the club also bankrupted at the end of season.
+In 2011, Longoni left for fellow third-tier club Siracusa.
+Longoni scored 7 goals in his second season in the third tier.
+However, the club also went bankrupt at the end of the season.

 On 3 January 2013 Longoni was signed by fourth-tier club Vigor Lamezia.

-For the 2013–2014 season, signing with Turris; in February 2014 he moved to the Vigor Lamezia.
+For the 2013–2014 season, signing with Turris; in February 2014, he moved to the Vigor Lamezia.
 After remaining svincolanto accords, in December 2014, with the Akragas.
-In the summer 2015 signing for Siracusa.
+In the summer of 2015, signing for Siracusa.